ngracilla/100DaysOfSwiftUI/log.md

 ### Built

+- practice classes, working with ChatGPT

 ### Post

 Day 14 of #100DaysOfCode, #100DaysOfSwiftUI

 Two weeks in!
 Completed the fundamentals of Swift with a study on optionals, and how Swift handles variable null references.

+## 2023-09-20

+### Built

+### Post

+Day 15 of #100DaysOfCode, #100DaysOfSwiftUI

+#100DaysofSwiftUI @twostraws updates for iOS 17 launch tomorrow; excited to see what's new.
+In the meantime, it's a recap day — and the last day to review Swift fundamentals before getting into actual app development.
+It's been a joy.